Chalwk/HALO-SCRIPT-PROJECTS/docs/HSP_SERVERS/servers/zombies.md

 - **Human's Objective:** Stay alive until the end of the round.
 - **Zombie's Objective:** Infect as many Humans as possible by killing them.
 - **Last Man Standing:** The last remaining human becomes the "Last Man Standing," with unique abilities and increased difficulty.
 - **Fully Configurable Traits:** Customize player traits like speed, health, respawn time, and more.
-- ~~**Zombies Can Be Cured:** Zombies can be turned back into humans after 3 consecutive kills (configurable).~~
+- **Zombie Cure System:** Zombies can be turned back into humans after getting 3 consecutive kills.
 - **Alpha Zombies:** Specially designated players with unique traits at the beginning of the round.
+- **Fall Damage Protection:** Players are protected from fall damage.
+- **Enhanced Team Shuffling:** Improved team assignment with anti-duplicate protection.

 ---